 Discover is known for cash back credit cards.
 However, Discover has also quietly built a leading internet bank that offers checking accounts, savings accounts and CDs.
 Discover has invested in a mobile banking app (not found with other companies, like Synchrony) and strong on-shore customer service.
 Although Discover does not always have the highest rate, it is very close (within basis points) across all durations.
 If customer service and digital tools (like apps) are important to you, Discover is an excellent consideration.
 Note: Discover offers a wide range of maturities, and you can get a CD rate with a duration as short as 3 months or as long as 10 years.

 - 1-Year CD: Popular Direct – 1.55% APY, $10,000 minimum deposit

-EverBank, which is based in Florida, was recently acquired by TIAA-Cref.
-EverBank has become very competitive with CD rates.
-If you have at least $5,000 you can get a high (in these times) rate of 1.45%.
+Popular Direct is the online bank of Banco Popular North America.
+The bank has become very aggressive on CD rates – but only for people with big initial deposits.
 Like all banks listed in this article, your deposits will be FDIC insured (up to the FDIC limits).
 There is no monthly fee with this account.